akash02ab/dsa/Hashing/countDistinctElement.md

         item = arr[i]
         hash[item] += 1
         '''
-        increment count by 1 if there is only single existance of item in window, otherwise decrement it
+        increment count by 1 if there is only single occurence of item in window, otherwise decrement it
         '''
         count += checkCount(hash[item])